forbe/tun2http/Readme.md

 Language/[Japanese](https://github.com/raise-isayan/TunProxy/blob/master/Readme-ja.md)

-This tool is a proxy setting tool using Android VPNService.
+This tool is a proxy configuration tool that takes advantage of Android VPNService feature.
-It is possible to acquire only HTTP traffic from the specified application.
+Only the communication from the specified application can be acquired.

 ## how to use